 Let me know if you found this helpful!
 Cheers 🍻

 Like these posts?
-Give us a sub so I can update you when I’m done procrastinating on these articles.
+Sign up so I can let you know when I’m done procrastinating on these articles.

 Chris LanderosMy name is Christopher Landeros but you can call me Chris.
 I started this website after struggling to find relatable and relevant info for first-gen college students.
 I kept learning the ropes and was wondering why there wasn't a resource to show you how to practically navigate college.
 So here I am, creating the most in-depth content for College Lighthouse.

 I'll send you an academic planner and more of these awesome articles!